port-labs/port-docs/docs/generalTemplates/_create_missing_related_entities_kubernetes_explanation_template.md

-The `createMissingRelatedEntities` parameter is used to enable creation of missing related Port entities.
+The `createMissingRelatedEntities` parameter is used to enable the creation of missing related Port entities.